axelerant/axl-template/README.md

 ## Requirements

-You need Python 3.6+ and pip to install and use this script.
+You need Python 3.7+ and pip to install and use this script.
 Follow [these instructions](https://pip.pypa.io/en/stable/installing/) to install pip if you don't already have it.

 The script relies on certain developer tools to be available when running.

-- git - To initialise the project as a repository.
+- git - To initialize the project as a repository.
 - composer - To download the dependencies.
 If composer is not present, the dependencies don't get downloaded.

 Alternatively, you can use Docker to run this command.
 See the section below on usage with Docker for more information.